noopkat/nodebots.nyc/content/README.md

 Plug your Climate Module into Port A on your Tessel.

-The base code we're going to use for the Tessel with your Ambient Module can be found in this repo under [content/examples/climate/index.js](https://github.com/noopkat/tessel-workshop/blob/gh-pages/content/examples/climate/index.js).
+The base code we're going to use for the Tessel with your Climate Module can be found in this repo under [content/examples/climate/index.js](https://github.com/noopkat/tessel-workshop/blob/gh-pages/content/examples/climate/index.js).
 Open this file locally in your code editor to get started.

 ### Getting the code ready